openmod-tracker/resolve/docs/source/index.md

 # RESOLVE

 Welcome to the new `RESOLVE` documentation!
 These docs are periodically updated and improved for better user experience.
+Note that for most up-to-dated information, you are encouraged to visit the Github RESOLVE [repository](https://github.com/e3-/resolve).

 `RESOLVE` is a least-cost capacity expansion model that identifies optimal electricity supply portfolios through capacity expansion and production simulation modeling.
 Optimal investment plans account for the capital costs of new resources,